 4. Identify yourself

-Make sure that you write your first and last name as sometimes sympathy cards arrive in their hundreds to the bereaved and as a result can get mixed up.
+Make sure that you write your first and last name as sometimes sympathy cards arrive in their hundreds to the bereaved and as a result, can get mixed up.
 If you know the deceased but not the family then it is a good idea to include a line explaining your relationship with the deceased.

 5. Avoid using the words dead or died

-Sometimes family of the deceased can find it quite difficult to hear the words ‘dead’ or ‘died’ and they can come off as quite tactless.
-Instead you should say that you are ‘sorry for the person’s loss’ or that you are ‘sorry to hear that they passed away.’
+Sometimes the family of the deceased can find it quite difficult to hear the words ‘dead’ or ‘died’ and they can come off as quite tactless.
+Instead, you should say that you are ‘sorry for the person’s loss’ or that you are ‘sorry to hear that they passed away.’
 You should also avoid mentioning how the person passed away.
 Saying that the person died of cancer or heart failure will not be comforting to the family and can sound a little insensitive.